Dershyani/Hackathon-2-G23/README.md

 # How linked lists/stacks/queues play a role in your game.

-# Screenshots of your game

-# A link to your game demo video
+# Link to game demo video & Screenshots of game